 “They can no longer coast on what they once were and they know that,” said GAP beat writer for ESPN Omry Vesticles.
 “Wins have been few and far between, sales have been flat, and they need a new strategy.
 Sean Payton represents a return to relevance.”

 Payton possibly falling into The Gap makes sense.
-However, with close friend and future Hall of Fame quarterback Drew Brees having signed an extension with the team last year that runs through the 2118 season, the Saints coach since 2006 has a lot to think about over the next year.
+However, with a team close to Super Bowl contention because it finally boasts a top defense and his potential role as the next great Saints quarterback, the coach since 2006 has a lot to think about over the coming months.